 - Search queries

-As you may know, the items you enter into a search engine can disclose highly personal information about you.
+The items you enter into a search engine can disclose highly personal information about you.
 Things like as medical conditions, employment status, financial information, political beliefs, and other private details.
 This data can be collected, stored, and linked to detailed digital profiles which can even contain your real identity.
 The only way to ensure that your data is safe is to keep it out of the hands of the data collectors.
 To do that, you need to use a private search engine.

-Search engine censorship in 2022
+Search engine censorship

 Many people are getting fed up with online censorship, particularly when trying to find specific information that was previously available.
 Censorship can take many forms.
 With search engines today, censorship can come from filtering, manipulating, and/or blocking certain search results from appearing.